tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 ---
 ---

 [Last post](https://tony-waters.github.io/2026/04/06/setup-kind-cluster-v2.html) I deployed a [demo spring boot application](https://github.com/tony-waters/spring-boot-app) into a Kubernetes [`kind`](https://kind.sigs.k8s.io/) cluster, using Bash scripts to orchestrate the various technologies involved.
-While it worked, using shell scripts to automate creating and destroying the cluster, infrastructure, and application felt hacky - I wished for a more structured way of orchestrating things.
+While it worked, using shell scripts to automate creating and destroying the cluster, infrastructure, and application felt hacky - I wished for a more structured way of orchestrating things ...

 > If only there was something that could allow me to define and provision local infrastructure using declarative configuration files?

-I decided to try and create the same demo/development environment using [`Terraform`](https://developer.hashicorp.com/terraform).
-Because of the nature of the environment I was able to use Terraform to do things that would not be advisable in less important environments - that's to say don't try this approach with non-trivial Terraform code.
+I want to try and create the same demo/development environment using [`Terraform`](https://developer.hashicorp.com/terraform) instead of bash scripts.
+Let me say up front, this is not a template for production use!
+Because of the Development nature of the environment I was able to use Terraform to do things that would not necessarily be advisable in production.
+As with many tools, [Terraform has many use cases](https://developer.hashicorp.com/terraform/intro/use-cases).

-Using Terraform I want to:
+To create the Development environment with Terraform I want to:

 1. create a `kind` cluster with 3 nodes
 2. make Docker run `cloud-provider-kind` for the Gateway
 3. have Helm install Postgres, pgadmin, and Prometheus/Grafana
-4. deploy and seed 5 replicas of the Spring REST application
+4. deploy 5 replicas of the Spring REST application
+5. run a job to seed the (now) distributed application

 I ended up creating 3 Terraform installations:

-1. cluster/kind
+1. cluster (kind)
 2. infrastructure (Postgres, pgadmin, Prometheus/Grafana)
 3. application (the Spring REST demo)